Vitto44/astro-blog/src/content/products/en/fortuna.md

     title: "Terms and Conditions"
 howToClaim:
   - title: "Step 1"
-    content: "Click the 'Register' button on the top right corner of the page."
+    content: "Click the 'Register' button on the top right corner of the page.
+Ass!"
     image: "@/images/aerial-view.avif"
     imageAlt: "Aerial view of a city"
   - title: "Step 2"